Serious Request: Request on Tour (2003)

 The precursor of the Serious Request formula was the 3FM Request on Tour.
 During the last three days of 2003, Dutch national pop music radio station 3FM sent a "Request bus" with DJ equipment and a sound system on a tour of the country.
 By playing requested songs in return for donations, money was raised for Villa Pardoes, a resort for children between four and twelve with life-threatening illnesses; part of the amusement park the Efteling.
-Among others Gerard Ekdom, Giel Beelen and Rob Stenders participated — DJs who later returned in Serious Request efforts.
+Among others Gerard Ekdom, Giel Beelen and Rob Stenders participated—DJs who later returned in Serious Request efforts.
 An amount of €16,000 was collected that year.

 Creation – aid for Darfur (2004)

 Prominent DJs Rob Stenders and Ruud de Wild left radio 3FM in 2004, and were later replaced by Giel Beelen and Wouter van der Goes.
 During the interim, station manager Florent Luyckx started making changes in programming to shore up ratings, especially for December.
 After the Russian Beslan school massacre has ended in September, the station wanted to aid the victims and their relatives; however, the humanitarian organization handling the crisis declined their offer.
 When the station then approached the Dutch Red Cross, they pleaded for help in matters overlooked by the news media, such as two million IDPs and refugees in the war-torn region of Darfur, Sudan.
-This was then made the cause for the first Serious Request radiothon from 20–24 December 2004, using the slogan Jouw druppel op een gloeiende plaat.
+This was then made the cause for the first Serious Request radiothon from 20 to 24 December 2004, using the slogan Jouw druppel op een gloeiende plaat.

 In a revised formula, DJ Jan-Willem Roodbeen suggested DJs living and broadcasting from a stationary structure with a lot of windows, not unlike the Big Brother TV-house.
 Giel Beelen added that the occupants should endure some hardship to express solidarity, and therefore suggested fasting.

 In December 2004, a small temporary radio studio with large glass facades – a "glass house" – was erected in the Neude square in the center of Utrecht.
 Three radio DJs, Giel Beelen, Wouter van der Goes and Claudia de Breij, lived in the house for five days, fasting in solidarity with those in Darfur, and broadcasting Serious Request 24 hours a day on 3FM.

 In the course of the event, a particular record began to stand out, because it was requested often, and it lifted the DJs' spirits.
 In 2004 this was "Galvanize" by the Chemical Brothers.
 Later editions have shown that this mechanism occurs every time – the particular track is then deemed the 'anthem' of that year's Serious Request.

 In its first year the project collected €915,955, and received the 2004–05 Marconi Award for best radio program.